Here’s a sample resume we recently produced for a Business Development Manager in Singapore.

 - Awarded “High Performer – Gold” and company leadership award of outstanding sales performance and team leadership in 2013.

 - Led team of 25 sales strategists to conceptualise and develop winning business models for key automotive accounts in the Asian and Middle East regions.
 Companies include Lexus, Volkswagen, and local automotive accounts within India.
-[Show you are able to successfully manage global brands and big accounts.]

 - Managed 9 top strategic accounts in automotive and industrial solutions in EMEA region, capturing 5 new consumer markets within the region through excellent partnerships and a unique value proposition.

 - Single-handedly grew global team of sales and operation specialists from 6 to 12 within a span of 12 months whilst maintaining positive P&L for sales team.
-[Keep the descriptions of past work experiences short and simple.
-No need to go into deep detail about more junior workscopes.]

 - Key part of 4-man team tasked with selling cloud-based ERP solutions to SMEs within the semi-conductor industry in Asia.
 Personally managed accounts worth over USD 3 million annually.
-[Simple, clear overview of the job you previously done.]

 - Exceeded sales targets for 12 consecutive quarters to close over USD 8 million worth of sales over 4 year period.